IEEE 802.21: Other similar technologies

-Unlicensed Mobile Access (UMA) technology is basically a mobile-centric version of 802.21.
+Unlicensed Mobile Access (UMA) technology is a mobile-centric version of 802.21.
 UMA is said to provide roaming and handover between GSM, UMTS, Bluetooth and 802.11 networks.
 Since June 19, 2005, UMA is a part of the ETSI 3GPP standardization process under the GAN (Generic Access Network) Group.

 The Evolved Packet Core (EPC) architecture for Next Generation Mobile Networks (3GPP Rel.8 and newer) provides the Access Network Discovery and Selection Function element (ANDSF) (see 3GPP TS 23.402 and 3GPP TS 24.312).
-Its S14 interface provides the communication path between the Core Network and the User Endpoint device on which to exchange discovery information and inter-system mobility policies, enabling as such a network suggested reselection of access networks.
+Its S14 interface provides the communication path between the Core Network and the User Endpoint device on which to exchange discovery information and inter-system mobility policies, enabling as such a network-suggested reselection of access networks.